Kodular/app-inventor-modern/README.md

-# App Inventor Modern edition
+App Inventor Modern edition
 ---

 AIM ;)

-How App Inventor would look like if it were written in 2021.
+How App Inventor would look like if it were written in the 20s.

-⚠ WARNING: This project is highly opioniated and is in extremely experimental phase.
+> **Warning** This project is highly opioniated and is in extremely experimental phase.